Chlamydia trachomatis: Presentation

 Most people infected with C. trachomatis are asymptomatic.
 However, the bacteria can present in one of three ways: genitourinary (genitals), pulmonary (lungs), and ocular (eyes).

 Genitourinary cases can include genital discharge, vaginal bleeding, itchiness (pruritus), painful urination (dysuria), among other symptoms.
 Often, symptoms are similar to those of a urinary tract infection.

-When C. trachomatis presents in the eye in the form of trachoma it begins by gradually thickening the eyelids, and eventually begins to pull the eyelashes into the eyelid.
-In the form of inclusion conjunctivitis the infection presents with redness, swelling, mucopurulent discharge from the eye, and most other symptoms associated with adult conjunctivitis.
+When C. trachomatis presents in the eye in the form of trachoma, it begins by gradually thickening the eyelids and eventually begins to pull the eyelashes into the eyelid.
+In the form of inclusion conjunctivitis, the infection presents with redness, swelling, mucopurulent discharge from the eye, and most other symptoms associated with adult conjunctivitis.

-When C. trachomatis is in the lungs in the form of a respiratory infection it typically has symptoms of a runny or stuffy nose, low-grade fever, hoarseness of voice, as well as other symptoms associated with general pneumonia.

-C. trachomatis may latently infect the chorionic villi tissues of pregnant women, thereby impacting pregnancy outcome.
+Chlamydia trachomatis may latently infect the chorionic villi tissues of pregnant women, thereby impacting pregnancy outcome.

 Prevalence

 Three times as many women are diagnosed with genitourinary C. trachomatis infections as men.
 Women aged 15–19 have the highest prevalence, followed by women aged 20–24, although the rate of increase of diagnosis is greater for men than for women.
 Risk factors for genitourinary infections include unprotected sex with multiple partners, lack of condom use, and low socioeconomic status living in urban areas.

 Pulmonary infections can occur in infants born to women with active chlamydia infections, although the rate of infection is less than 10%.

 Ocular infections take the form of inclusion conjunctivitis or trachoma, both in adults and children.
 About 84 million worldwide develop C. trachomatis eye infections and 8 million are blinded as a result of the infection.
 Trachoma is the primary source of infectious blindness in some parts of rural Africa and Asia and is a neglected tropical disease that has been targeted by the World Health Organization for elimination by 2020.
 Inclusion conjunctivitis from C. trachomatis is responsible for about 19% of adult cases of conjunctivitis.